Take It Off (Kesha song): Live performances

 On August 13, 2010, Kesha performed "Take It Off" alongside earlier singles "Your Love Is My Drug" and "Tik Tok" on Today.
 In the performance, she is seen wearing boots, fishnets, glitter shorts and a loose tank top.
 By the second verse, her dancers, that are dressed in black start to undress as the chorus starts, revealing gold shirts and tank-tops.
 The performance featured smoke machines with Kesha playing notes on an electric keyboard while crawling on the floor.
 She has also performed the song in a set for BBC Radio 1's Big Weekend.
 "Take It Off" was performed on November 21, 2010, at the 2010 American Music Awards.
 The performance started off with Kesha opening with "Take It Off" while playing on the keyboard wearing a glowing robot helmet; she soon transitioned into "We R Who We R".
 Kesha also performed the song during her first concert tour, titled Get Sleazy Tour.
-The song were performed just next to the opening track, "Sleazy".
+The song was performed right after the concert opening track, "Sleazy".